 Make a Gift

-When the time is convenient for students and colleagues, we will look forward to supporting schools with virtual sessions for students from Year 7 through to Year 13: you can contact us on firstname.lastname@example.org if you would like to talk about our provision or to book sessions.
+We would like to wish all our partner schools and teachers all the very best for the start of the new school year; we look forward to supporting schools with virtual sessions for students from Year 7 through to Year 13: you can contact us on firstname.lastname@example.org if you would like to talk about our provision or to book sessions.

-You can find more information on our site about how we can work with schools in the North East and Oxfordshire.
-Teachers should be advised that the Access Team at Trinity College prioritise outreach engagement with schools, on the basis of specific needs related to lower rates of progression to higher education, Russell Group universities and the University of Oxford.
+You can find more information on our site about our programmes for students; teachers should be advised that the Access Team at Trinity College prioritise outreach engagement with schools, on the basis of specific needs related to lower rates of progression to higher education, Russell Group universities and the University of Oxford.
 We also prioritise engagement with under-represented and disadvantaged groups.

 Because we understand that attending a conference or summer school might not always be possible, the Head of Access, Hannah Rolley, and the Teacher Engagement Officer, Richard Petty, also run Teacher Support Sessions at a variety of different times in our link schools throughout the year.

 In these sessions, we aim to provide up to date information and guidance relating to the Oxford application process and the purpose of each stage, for example the admissions tests and interviews.
 We offer guidance to teachers and other professionals about how they can best support their pupils in all higher education applications, as well as those who may have the potential to apply to Oxford.

 Here is an example of what a teacher session might look like: